 Losing an eye, or living without one, can be painful and traumatic.
 Disfigurement of an eye can be both physically and emotionally challenging; To address and overcome these changes, we strive to restore the damage caused by disease and trauma by creating an artificial eye at our prosthetic centre.
 Custom made ocular prosthesis can bring a sea change to the life of a person.

 We at The Eye Foundation make every effort to ensure each patient receives the best possible ocular prosthesis and cosmetic result.
-With advanced techniques, we focus on matching contours and folds of the eye lids, amount of movement and color of the natural eye to create a prosthetic eye.
+With advanced techniques, we focus on matching contours and folds of the eyelids, amount of movement, and color of the natural eye to create a prosthetic eye at an affordable cost.

 An absent of one or both eyes cause a small bony orbit, constricted socket, short eyelids, reduced palpebral fissure.

 It is a developmental disorder of the eye, Small appearance of one or both eyes.

 Eye socket may become contracted due to various factors such as congenital disorders, radiation treatment (usually as treatment of the tumor), extrusion of an implant, severe initial injury (alkali burns or extensive lacerations).